Centaurea diffusa: Summary

 Another connection between allelopathy and the ERH is the fact that concentrations of allelopathic chemicals were found to increase when diffuse knapweed was planted in North American soil as opposed to Eurasian soil.
 This effect is probably due to the absence of unfavorable soil conditions or soil microorganisms that exist in its native environment.
 As a result, the allelopathic chemicals will be able to reach higher concentrations, spread farther and therefore be more effective.
 By effecting more neighboring plants, the favorable changes in soil condition contribute to the success of diffuse knapweed.

 Besides the advantages that diffuse knapweed gains from the ERH and allelopathy, it also possesses several characteristically invasive traits.
 One factor leading to the superior resource competition of diffuse knapweed is its ability to exist in drought conditions.
 This advantage allows diffuse knapweed to devote its resources to competition while its neighbors are conserving resources to survive.
 The high number of seeds produced by diffuse knapweed is also a common trait of invasive plants.
 A higher density of knapweed will not only increase the concentration of allelopathic chemicals in the soil but will also restrict the nutrients available to native plants.
 Unfortunately, very little research has been conducted to determine the relative competitive ability between diffuse knapweed and its novel competitors.
 However, tests conducted on the effect of diffuse knapweed on North American grasses in the absence on allelopathic chemicals demonstrated that the fitness of these grasses declined in the presence of diffuse knapweed.
-Regrettably, we cannot decide if diffuse knapweed is, for general purposes, a better competitor from this data alone.
-Comparisons of the deleterious effects between these and other pairs of competitors to arrive at a conclusion.

 Diffuse knapweed is successful in its novel range primarily because the organisms and conditions that prevent it from becoming invasive in its native environment are absent.
 It follows that the introduction of species from its native habitat would be an effective method of control.
 However, the introduction of a non-native organism has the potential to result in another invasive species outbreak.
 Therefore, any method of biological control must be preceded by analysis of possible effects.